-So, why would you use monitoring in your application?
-The monitoring section is where you get a broad overview of your application, including:
+Let’s start with monitoring.
+The monitoring section in Tideways is where you get a high-level overview of your application, including:

 In short, you’re able to gauge the health of your application rapidly and know if and where something is going wrong.

 Profiling provides you with duration and memory usage of individual functions, database queries, and calls to external services.
 Armed with this level of detail you are enabled to dig deeper into your project so that you can reproduce and fix its performance bottlenecks.

 Using a Profiler replaces intuition and educated guesses with facts and usually saves a lot of time.

 Tideways supports two profiler types, these are:

 The Timeline Profiler collects information about a range of operations performed by your application, such as SQL statements, HTTP requests, framework controllers, event listeners, and rendering of templates.

 This information is displayed in a timeline from the start of the request at 0ms to its end, much like the timeline in the Chrome or Firefox network performance overview.

 The Callgraph Profiler collects data about every PHP function called during a request.
 Navigation is possible through either the table based representation of all function calls or the visual callgraph.